TheNewsletterPlugin/newsletter-dummymailer/README.md

-# tnp-custom-mailer
+# Newsletter Mailer Example
-An example of mailer to connect the Newsletter plugin with a mail delivery service
+An example of mailer to connect the Newsletter plugin with a (dummy) mail delivery service.